CHE-449, Chemistry Research

 • In the article detailed record (click the article title), on the right under "Tools," click "Cite" to copy/paste/edit the citation or "Export" to send the citation to your Refworks.

-• In EBSCO databases the default search is a proximity of 5, meaning the words are searched within five words of one another.
-The proximity search is in contrast to using AND which searches words anywhere in the record, beyond the 5-word distance.
+• In EBSCO databases the default search is a proximity of 5, meaning the search words must be within a five word range of one another.
+In contrast, a keyword search using the boolean operator AND searches words anywhere in the record, including beyond the 5-word distance.
 More

 -- drug delivery (65, 600+ results in MEDLINE; words must be within 5 words of one another)